 - 1 tsp corn starch

-Remove mushrooms from soaking liquid and reserve ½ cup of the liquid.
-Add mushrooms and ½ cup of the soaking liquid to the chicken.
-When liquid comes to a boil, add Shao Hsing cooking wine , sugar, and salt.
+- Remove mushrooms from soaking liquid and reserve ½ cup (120ml) of the liquid.
+Add mushrooms and soaking liquid to the chicken.
+When sauce comes to a boil, add Shao Hsing cooking wine , sugar, and salt.
 Reduce heat to low and allow it to simmer for 45 minutes, stirring occasionally.